spartaksun/apollo-uploader/README.md

     }
 }
 ```
-**Note:** Do not forget to wrap a root component with an ApolloProvider.
+**Note:** Do not forget to wrap a root component with an ApolloProvider!

 ## Upload callback
 You can pass a second argument as a callback function when initializing Uploader.